phibzy/JustOneOfThoseDays/README.md

 # Just One Of Those Days
 A Python implementation of Stuff/S*** Happens by Goliath Games.
 I am in no way affiliated with them, this is purely a hobby project.
 Written for Python 3.6.9+ on Unix systems.
+Currently version is entirely text-based.

 # Starting Rules
 - 2+ Players